 This document specifies the procedures for the typical examinations performed on hair evidence.
 The case scenario or contributor request(s) may result in a different examination approach.
-In those instances, information will be recorded in the case notes stating which examinations will be performed or omitted (e.g., evidence will only be examined for pubic hairs), as well as the rationale for the different examination approach (e.g., case scenario, contributor request.)
-The rationale will be recorded in the case notes or state where that information is recorded (e.g., incoming communication, communication log.)
+In those instances, information will be recorded in the case notes stating which examinations will be performed or omitted (e.g., evidence will only be examined for pubic hairs), as well as the rationale or where the information for the rationale is recorded (e.g., incoming communication, communication log).